dellsystem/dellsystem.github.io/_posts/2018-01-03-a-year-of-200-books.md

 ---
 layout: post
 title: A year of 200 books
-categories:
-- my-life
 ---

 Somehow, in the midst of the political and ecological hellscape that was 2017, I managed to read over 200 books.
 (The exact number is debateable, for ontological reasons that will be eludicated shortly.)
-This achievement was mediated by the unyielding technological sadism of a [Goodreads reading challenge](https://www.goodreads.com/user/year_in_books/2017), with its brutally effective reminders of far behind I was at any given moment:
+This achievement was mediated by the unyielding technological sadism of a [Goodreads reading challenge](https://www.goodreads.com/user/year_in_books/2017), with its brutally effective reminders of how far behind I was at any given moment:

 ![an extremely stressful progress indicator](https://pbs.twimg.com/media/DRmp-22XcAEC_Mp.jpg "this is fascism")